ncatlab/nlab-content/pages/8/0/1/0/108/content.md

 **In strict $\infty$-categories**

-But there is also a way to realize this naturally in the [[semi-strict|more strict]] context of [[omega-category|omega categories]] using [[oriental]]s and other cosimplicial $\omega$-categories.
+But there is also a way to realize this naturally in the [[semi-strict infinity-category|more strict]] context of [[omega-category|omega categories]] using [[oriental]]s and other cosimplicial $\omega$-categories.
 This was introduced in

 * Ross Street, _The algebra of oriented simplices_